Ez-C99/dataeng-challenge/README.md

 ## Installation and Setup
 1. Clone the repository: `git clone https://github.com/Ez-C99/dataeng-challenge`.
-2. Navigate into the main project directory folder: `cd /dataeng-challenge`.
-3. Navigate to the `/src` folder: `cd src`
+2. From the main directory of `/dataeng-challenge`, navigate to the `/src` folder: `cd src`
-4. Run the main script to interact with the functionalities: `python3 main.py`.
+3. Inside the src folder, run the main script with Python3 to interact with the functionalities: `python3 main.py`.

 ### Note for `requirements.txt`
 The file was only included to demonstrate best practices.
 Since the project uses Python's standard library, there's no need to install requirements as you typically would using `pip install -r requirements.txt`.